stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 ### For Users

-- **Verify Provider Reputation**: Check the provider's reputation score before redeeming CU tokens
+- **Verify Provider Reputation**: Check the provider's reputation score before redeeming sSTB tokens

 - **Read Specifications Carefully**: Understand the exact specifications of the compute resources you're redeeming

 - **Test Promptly**: Test the provided resources as soon as you receive access

 - **Document Everything**: Keep records of all communications and access details

 - **Report Issues Quickly**: If there are any issues, report them within the 72-hour window

 ### For Providers

 - **Monitor Redemption Requests**: Set up automated monitoring for redemption requests

 - **Fulfill Promptly**: Fulfill redemption requests as quickly as possible

 - **Provide Clear Instructions**: Give users clear and detailed access instructions

 - **Maintain Resource Availability**: Ensure you have sufficient resources to fulfill all potential redemptions

 - **Communicate Proactively**: If there are any delays or issues, communicate with users proactively

 ## Redemption Lifecycle Management

 ### Resource Expiration

-CU tokens may have an expiration date, after which they can no longer be redeemed.
-Users should be aware of these expiration dates and redeem their tokens before they expire.
+Compute resources may have an expiration date, after which they can no longer be accessed.
+Users should be aware of these expiration dates and plan accordingly.

 ### Resource Renewal